fmxsh/tot-ontology/README.md

 > [!NOTE]
 > This is under development.
 Most recent comes under first level-1 heading.

+Suggested category: Functional Post-Structural Ontological Minimalism, Emergent Structural Functionalism.
+Post-Structural Constructivism.

+Change: note i made it constitute of itself, i moved differentiated perception to be a property , i included the perceiver as constitution of the thing... the thing consists of this _thing of things_ structure and the perceiver.
+The perceiver has self interest, coloring the perception of the thing , steering towards optimal definition of itself.
+The perceiver wouldnt seek to perceive things not useful to itself, and, remember, a thing exists when perceived, and thus the perceiver steer things into existence by its self interest.

+Note: It proves itself also in the perceiver who is able to live by it.
+Thus, a very strong case of applying it.
+The application structures understanding leading to furthering of choices in direction of self-sustainance.

 # Thing of things

 ## Identity

-A _thing of things_ is a _thing of things_, that is a fundamental framework. (intended self-reference).
+A _structure of things_ is a perceived, applied, fundamental structure.

-- It is fundamental in the sense it is the foundational structure that can be applied to any thing.
+- It is _fundamental_ in the sense it is the structure of any thing.
-- it is a framework in the sense it defines the outermost boundaries of any defined thing, within which the specific variatoins and patterns of the specific thing are defined.
+- it is a _framework_ in the sense it defines the outermost boundaries of any defined thing, within which the specific variatoins and patterns of the specific thing are defined.

 Thus, a _thing of things_ organizes the perception of any thing for exhaustive perceptual clarity (thus, including itself).

+It can only be reflected in a thing,

 The _thing of things_ is not a trancendental entity, that, if somehow all other things were to vanish, it would remain as "pure substance", "prior to any thing", "from which all things are made".
 A _thing of things_, contrary to that, is, wherever there is a thing.
 All things can be analyzed by _thing of things_.